Bay at a Glance

 Community Takes Us Further

 The Bay School is organized around the principles of mindfulness, equity, and community.
 These values sustain us and allow us to go further in both our intellectual and personal development.
 We foster collaboration, human-centered problem solving, and an aspiration to live in relationship with one another.
-Community is more like a verb for us, practiced in Morning Meetings and in the many ways students engage with their peers and the staffulty.
+Community is more like a verb for us, practiced in Morning Meetings and in the many ways students engage with their peers and staffulty.

 Our Home in the Presidio